sichapman/31182/README.md

 ## Expected behavior

-The minor version grouping to override the extended flyway version grouping, and one branch+PR to be created for all 3 dependencies.
+One PR containing all 3 dependencies.

 This expected behavior does happen if the config is placed in the repository renovate.json config instead of the inherited config.